 Would be Molly’s enormous black animal eyes.

-It could well be you'd noticed the dirt on her nose -
+Then you'd probably notice the dirt on her nose

 They all live in their burrows deep under the ground,